arundhatibala/arundhatibala/README.md

 ### Hi there 👋

 I'm Arundhati, a junior at Ashoka University and self-taught frontend developer, UI Designer, and digital artist.
-I make clean, meaningful interfaces and ocassionally a portrait or two.
+I make clean, meaningful interfaces and occasionally a portrait or two.

+I'm committed to gender equality in STEM education and careers.

 Currently, I'm a research intern at [Mphasis Lab](https://github.com/Mphasis-ML-Marketplace).
 My interests lie in Human-Computer Interaction, Web Development and Machine Learning.